 Proportions in the Real World

-We can set up a proportion with the amount of money she makes divided by the time, or the hours, spent working.
-Again, we know that she makes $10 in one hour.
-As we set up our proportion, again, it’s very important to be consistent.
+So we can set up a proportion with the amount of money she makes divided by the time, or the hours, spent working.

 So again, we know that she makes $10 in one hour.
 So as we set up our proportion, again, it’s very important to be consistent!

 So if in our first ratio, we’re going to put “dollars per hour,” then our other ratio needs to also be set up as “dollars per hour,” And since the money is what we don’t know, how much money would she earn, we don’t know the dollars so there we can put a variable, divided by, and then in 12 hours, so that’s our time.

 So with both ratios, we’ve put our money divided by the time.
 Now that we’ve set up our proportion, we can solve it by using cross products, or just by cross multiplying.